jasondebolt/phoenix-docker/README.md

 A full CI/CD solution for continuously building and deploying entire Docker image hierarchies.

 #### Overview
-Having a hierarchy of docker images for your Phoenix project is useful for ensuring all images have a common set of libraries, utilities, and dependencies.
-For example, you may use different docker images for different types of build jobs, or as base images for production builds.
+Builds infrastructure for managing a hierarchy of docker images required for a Phoenix microservice project.
+A default set of base docker images for build nodes and application nodes can be found in this repo, along with the infrastructure to manage deployment of those images in a safe and predictable way.

 #### What does this CloudFormation stack do?
+* Creates a GitHub webhook.
-* Creates Several ECR Docker repos which will contain images built from your Dockerfiles.
+* Creates ECR repos for storing families of related docker images.
+* Creates a CodeBuild job for building and pushing the docker images.
-* Creates a CodePipeline to progressively build Docker images, pushing all to ECR only when they can be successfully built.
+* Creates a CodePipeline for orchestration.
+* Creates IAM roles.

 #### Running the stack for the first time
 * Clone this repo and give it a name, such as "credit-service-docker", or "point-of-sale-docker"